niklhut/cf_ai_raft_explainer/README.md

 > **Model Notes**:
 >
-> The application supports Llama 3.3 (running on Cloudflare Workers AI), Google Gemini 2.5 Flash, and Gemini 2.5 Flash-Lite models.
+> The application supports Llama 3.3 (running on Cloudflare Workers AI), Google Gemini 2.5 Flash, and Gemini 2.5 Flash Lite models.
 For the best and most consistent experience in interpreting user commands and giving explanations, I recommend using Gemini 2.5 Flash Lite.
 For more details, see [Model Notes](#model-notes) section below.

 ![Project Screenshot](./images/screenshot.png)